 Chocolate and nuts are the defining duo of Derby pie, a Kentucky classic.
 To keep this pie in the Southern state of mind, sorghum syrup is used as the main sweetener, and a nip of Bourbon provides an oaky, caramel-y compliment to the buttery pecans.

 Roll out dough into a 12-inch round (1/4 inch thick) on a lightly floured surface.
 Fit into a 9-inch pie plate.
 Trim edge, leaving a 1/2-inch overhang, and crimp as desired.
 Refrigerate crust until firm, about 1 hour.

-Preheat oven to 350 degrees.
-Whisk together flour, sugar, and salt in a large bowl.
+Reduce oven temperature to 350°F. Whisk together flour, sugar, and salt in a large bowl.
 Stir in eggs to combine, then stir in bourbon, sorghum, pecans, and chocolate.
 Melt butter, and pour over mixture; stir until thoroughly combined.
 Pour filling into crust, and bake until top is set but center is slightly gooey, about 35 minutes.
 Let cool completely on a wire rack, about 1 1/2 hours.